dogu-team/dogu/README.md

 ## License

-We provide two editions, community edition and enterprise edition.
+We provide community edition and enterprise edition.
 See [LICENSE](LICENSE.md) for more details.

 ## Contact